Unconstrained Face-Mask & Face-Hand Datasets: Building a Computer Vision System to Help Prevent the Transmission of COVID-19: The ISL-UFMD ISL-UFHD Datasets

 \subsection{Data Annotation}

-For labelling UFMD and UFHD, we designed a web-based image annotation tool.
-We utilized crowd-sourcing to annotate each image and after investigated these annotations, we decided the each image's final label.
+For labelling the collected datasets, we designed a web-based image annotation tool.
+We utilized crowd-sourcing to annotate each image and after examining these annotations, we decided each image's final label.
 Since we formulated our tasks as classification problems, we annotated our images in that manner.
-While we have three classes --mask, no mask, improper mask-- for the mask detection task, we have two for the face-hand interaction detection task.
-During annotation, we considered the advice of health institutions for both face mask and face-hand interaction tasks.
-For instance, if a person has a mask under the chin, we annotated the image with the no mask label instead of the improper mask label, since it is clear that the person's intent is not to wear a mask.
-The images that include the person without a fully covered nose and mouth by the mask are annotated with the improper mask label.
+While we have three classes --mask, no mask, improper mask-- for the mask detection task, we have two classes for the face-hand interaction detection task.
+The images that include the face without a fully covered nose and mouth by the mask are annotated with the improper mask label.
+If a person has a mask under the chin, we annotated the image with the no mask label.
 In the face-hand annotation, we considered the direct contact or too close to contact as the existence of face-hand interaction.
-Many examples of annotated face images for face mask and face-hand interaction tasks are shown in Figure \ref{fig_sample_mask} and Figure \ref{fig_sample_hand}.
-It is clearly seen from the Figure \ref{fig_sample_mask} and Figure \ref{fig_sample_hand} that our proposed datasets have large amount of variations especially for gender, ethnicity, and head pose.
+Many examples of annotated face images for face mask and face-hand interaction detection tasks are shown in Fig.~\ref{fig_sample_mask} and Fig. \ref{fig_sample_hand}.
+It can be clearly seen from the figures that our proposed datasets contain large amount of variations especially for gender, ethnicity, and head pose.
 Also, the examples have diversity in terms of position of hand upon face and usage of face mask.
-In Figure \ref{fig_other_dataset}, we showed some examples of publicly available face mask datasets.
-When the sample images are examined, it can be seen that Asian people are in the majority in the first three datasets, RMFD \cite{yang2020vision}, RWMFD \cite{yang2020vision}, and Face-Mask (Kaggle) \cite{kaggle853}.
-Although MaskedFace-Net dataset \cite{cabani2021maskedface} includes variation in terms of ethnicity, it consists entirely of images with artificial face masks.
-While all face mask datasets have limited head poses mostly from frontal view to profile view in yaw axis, our proposed datasets contain face images with more head pose variations in terms of covering all the yaw, pitch, and roll axis.